-Many young professionals are often caught up in the excitement of receiving a sizeable paycheck, but they fail to make a plan for what they are going to do with it.
+Many young professionals are often caught up in the excitement of receiving a sizable paycheck, but they fail to make a plan for what they are going to do with it.
 Not setting short-term and long-term financial goals can lead to frivolous spending without limits, which can make it more difficult to save money.
 Think about where you see yourself in the future.
 When would you like to purchase a car or home?
 How much do you want to have in savings by a certain point?
 Knowing where you want to go and coming up with a plan for your money can help you with budgeting as well.
-To read more about how to set financial goals, read our blog post all about it.

 Writing and sticking to a budget is crucial for everyone, but this is especially true for young adults in the first phases of their financial journey.
 Without a budget, people might find themselves spending more than they should or even living paycheck to paycheck.
 Tracking your spending and being cognizant of where your money goes might lead to a realization that you are spending more than needed in unnecessary categories.
 Budgeting can help with that — it gives you boundaries and limits on what you can spend and where, freeing up more money to save, invest, pay off debt, or get you another step closer to achieving financial goals.